Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         be known, in this case the sample duration could be set to zero and updated later when the timestamp of the next metadata fragment is received.
-     12. The ingest source SHALL not embed inband event message boxes emsg in the ingest stream
+     12. The ingest source SHOULD not embed inband event message boxes emsg in the ingest stream

 Note: [[!MPEGCMAF]] has the notion of an inband event message box to convey